 Ranthambore Fort is located in the Sawai Madhopur district of Rajasthan state.
-Ranthambore Durg is a fort built 13 km from Sawai Madhopur Railway Station on the Delhi-Mumbai rail route and 12 km in circumference at a height of 71 meters above sea level between the hills named ran and Thumb.
+Ranthambore fort is built 13 km from Sawai Madhopur Railway Station on the Delhi-Mumbai rail route and 12 km in circumference at a height of 71 meters above sea level between the hills named ran and Thumb.

 There are also three Hindu temples inside the Ranthambore Fort, one of which is the temple of Ganesh, Shiva, and Ramlalji, which were built in the 12th and 13th centuries with red Karauli stone.

-History of Ranthambore fort Sawai madhopur
+History of Ranthambore fort Sawai Madhopur

 Manufacturing period of Ranthambore Fort.
 Ranthambore Fort was built by the Chauhan ruler, but the name of the ruler is still unclear.
 But most people believe that the fort was built in 944 CE at the time of Sapaldaksh.